-Other people who should alert their doctor of conditions that could impact whether or not Lortab is right for them include people with a history of mental illness including depression, a history of head injuries or seizures, liver or kidney disease, a blockage in the stomach or intestines or if they use a sedative or benzodiazepine medication.
+Before taking Lortab, people should alert their doctor if they previously experienced mental illness, a history of head injuries or seizures, liver or kidney disease, a blockage in the stomach or intestines or if they use a sedative or benzodiazepine medication.

-Also, there is generally not enough research as to whether or not Lortab is safe during pregnancy, but it is known that when women use opioids like hydrocodone when pregnant their baby can be born dependent on the drug and go through withdrawal.
+There is not enough research to determine whether Lortab is safe to take during pregnancy.
+However, it is known that when women use opioids like hydrocodone when pregnant, the baby can be born dependent on the drug and go through withdrawal.

 Since Lortab is an opioid, it binds to the opioid receptors in the central nervous system.
-When someone takes Lortab, the opioid component of the medicine passes the blood-brain barrier and then triggers the release of dopamine, which is a feel-good brain chemical.
-When this happens, the pain signals aren’t necessarily blocked, but instead, the person’s pain tolerance is higher, and how they feel and experience pain is altered.
+When someone takes Lortab, the opioid component of the medicine passes the blood-brain barrier and then triggers the release of dopamine.

 With the addition of the acetaminophen to block pain signals, Lortab and other combination medicines like it are very effective for treating pain.